BAYKO in South Africa

 If you have any more information on any of these BAYKO markets then I'd love to hear from you...

-I think it's also a pretty fair bet that MECCANO era BAYKO would also have been available, given that the MECCANO product range was already well established before the BAYKO takeover.
+I think it's also a fair bet that MECCANO era BAYKO would also have been available, given that the MECCANO product range was well established before the BAYKO takeover.
 The catalogue below supports this - though the price list, which would provide conclusive proof, is missing.

 Unfortunately, that's the limit of my knowledge.